-Research areas: These fall into areas of chronic disease prevention and intervention (HIV/AIDS, obesity, cancer, cardiovascular disease, osteoporosis) in school, worksites and communities; high-risk behavioral interventions; meta-analysis and multilevel statistical modelling; and diagnostic modalities, stem-cells, chromosomal instability, and the epigenome are among the ongoing research activities within the department.
+Research areas: These fall into areas of chronic disease prevention and intervention (HIV/AIDS, obesity, cancer, cardiovascular disease, osteoporosis and autoimmune disease) in school, work-sites and communities; high-risk behavioral interventions; meta-analysis and multilevel statistical modelling; and diagnostic modalities, stem-cells, chromosomal instability and the epigenome are among the ongoing research activities within the department.

 Department of Animal Science

 Graduate degree programs: M.S. or Ph.D. in Animal Science

 M.S. degree with focus in animal behavior, animal biotechnology and stem cell biology, animal and dairy food products, growth and muscle biology, physiology of lactation, nutrition, physiology of reproduction or production management.

 Ph.D. degree program offers several areas of concentration including animal genetics and regenerative biology, growth and reproductive physiology, animal nutrition, and food microbiology and safety.